Disclosure: Kansas I-70 Association sponsored this post. However, all opinions and photographs are my own.

 Saevaes Brewing Company is the first Kansas brewery owned and operated by a female head brewer.
 They earned my respect for the process, unapologetic beer flavors, and inviting tasting room.

-Open Tuesday-Sunday, the brewery hosts pop-up shop events, trivia nights, and the like.
+Open Tuesday-Sunday, the brewery hosts pop-up shops, trivia nights, and more.
 Visit on Wednesday nights to build a mixed four-pack or to enjoy a $5 full pour during Music Bingo.
-Check the website for a complete listing of events and the brewery’s hours.
+Check the

 The building has been a number of businesses over the years but has always remained a memorable landmark on the edge of downtown Shawnee.
 Today, it’s owned by Kansas City residents who have enlisted the expertise of an executive chef and sommelier to celebrate food and drink.
 One step inside the castle and you are transported to an exceptionally beautiful setting.

-During other times of the year, they serve lunch until 4pm, small plates, dinner, and brunch on Sundays.
-Take a look at the menus here.
-Are you interested in experiencing Wandering Vine at the Castle?
-View the website and make a reservation here.
+During other times of the year, they serve lunch until 4 pm, small plates, dinner, and brunch on Sundays.
+Take a look at the menus

 Whether you visit with family for the day, as a part of a school field trip, or simply want to watch a demo or take a class, Shawnee Town 1929 offers visitors an immersive experience unlike what they’ll find anywhere else in the region.

-Themed trees adorn the showroom floor nestled closely to gift displays and baskets of holiday ornaments.
-Better still, Café Equinox serves a variety of drinks and locally-made pastries, so you can grab a coffee before you shop.
-(As of December 2021, the café was closed for renovations.)
+Themed trees adorn the showroom floor, nestled closely to gift displays and baskets of holiday ornaments.
+Better still,

 The Hereford’s House steaks are beyond delicious.
 I’ve enjoyed them on more than one occasion while in Kansas City.
 Now, I can vouch for the grilled salmon flavored to perfection with a crispy crust.
 They have perfected surf and turf entrees.